 Whatever your context, lasers can probably add something cool to the atmosphere.

 Types of lasers

-When you opt to add lasers to your once in a lifetime event, you’ve got lots of options to pick from.
+When you opt to add DJ laser lights to your once in a lifetime event, you’ve got lots of options to pick from.

 LED lasers – use an electric light that is similar to incandescent lamps so they are brighter, longer lasting, and require no warm-up time.

 Derby lights – clustered lights, usually in sets of six.
 Red, white, green and blue are the colors most commonly used in derby lights, creating a vibrant collage.

 Patterns – some laser light systems create designs, images, and patterns to wash over the crowd, project on a screen, and pulse to the beat of the music.
 Often these patterns include strobes and light chases, where the lasers seem to chase each other across an area.

 Ways to maximize your laser effect

 Laser effects add another level of sensory experience to your concert, wedding, music event, or dance club.
 Here’s a few tips to get the most out of your laser, by combining it with other effects.

 First, use your laser with fog.
 It’s the classic way to get those rad laser beams to show up.
 The effect works like this – fog makes the air more dense, allowing the laser beam to light up the particles.
 The result?
 Awesome, visible laser beams that wow the audience.
 If you’re looking for the perfect fog machine to pair with your laser show, check out our article on the best fog machines.